Rishabh-792/Vision-Arcadia/README.md

   ‣ Thumbs Up 👍
   ‣ Yo 🤟

-We then deployed the trained model on RPi to automate laptop keys and two machine projects :
+We then deployed the trained model to automate laptop keys and then used RPi to simulate two machine projects :
   1) Alarm Clock
   2) Soda Machine